Philadelphia nativist riots: Aftermath

 The riots had gained national attention and condemnation.
 The riots were used as an issue in the 1844 U.S. Presidential election, the Democratic Party condemning the growing Native American Party and the Whig Party, which the Democrats accused of involvement in the nativist movement.
 In Philadelphia, the Native American Party ended up making a strong showing in the city's October election.
 In New York City, many feared that nativists would target New York City's Catholic churches.
 Archbishop John Hughes organized defenders for the churches and told the mayor that if any Catholic churches were burned, "New York would be another Moscow."

 On July 11, 1844, Philadelphia passed an ordinance that gave the city a battalion of artillery, a regiment of infantry, and at least one full troop of cavalry to preserve peace within the city when necessary.
 The difficulty of quelling the riots and other crime led the Pennsylvania General Assembly to pass an 1845 act that required Philadelphia, the township of Moyamensing and the unincorporated districts of Spring Garden, Northern Liberties, and Penn to maintain a police force of one man per 150 taxable inhabitants.
 In 1850, another act was passed that established that the Philadelphia police force would police the city and seven surrounding districts.
 The inability to maintain order effectively in Philadelphia's suburbs would be an important argument for the consolidation of the city in 1854.

 After the riots, Bishop Kenrick ended his efforts to influence the public education system and began encouraging the creation of Catholic schools, with 17 being founded by 1860.
 The friars of the Church of St. Augustine sued the city of Philadelphia for not providing the church with adequate protection, claiming $80,000 in damages.
 The city argued that the friars could not claim their civil rights were violated, as the Order of St. Augustine was a foreign organization under the Pope.
 Furthermore, the city argued that the friars took a vow of poverty and could not be property owners.
-The Augustinians ended up proving the Order was incorporated in 1804 and was awarded $45,000.
+The Augustinians ended up proving the order had been incorporated in 1804 and were awarded $45,000.
 The church was rebuilt in 1848.